mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where the transparency for PNG images in image previews and thumbnails was not preserved.
  - Fixed an issue where screen readers failed to announce “No results found” in the Direct Message modal.
  - Fixed an issue where minipreview data was not generated nor stored for images imported from Slack.
- - Fixed the error message that appears on the **Reset Password** page when inputting a password with fewer than 5 characters.
+ - Fixed the error message that appears on the **Reset Password** page when inputting a password with fewer than five characters.
  - Fixed an issue where ``Get categories`` with the "exclude" option did not return categories for deleted teams a user was no longer a member of.
  - Fixed an issue where a randomly generated default message-ID was not added for every outgoing email.
  - Fixed an issue where custom groups could be created with at-mention names that are reserved words (@channel, @here, @all).